Hometown: Mandalay, Myanmar

 Concentration: Critical Theory

-Favorite Ice Cream Flavor: Rum Raisin
+Favorite Ice Cream Flavor: Salted caramel/Rum and raisin

-Best Adjective to Describe You: Passionate
+Best Adjective to Describe You: Idealistic

-In 10 words or less, why should someone want to be a part of this department?
+In 15 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?